yz-mao/yz-mao.github.io/_pages/about.md

 I am a research assistant in the [Smart Sensing and Robotics Group](https://ssr-group.net/) at the Tsinghua-Berkeley Shenzhen Institute (TBSI).
 I hold a BEng degree from Wuhan University and an MEng degree from Tsinghua University, supervised by [Prof. Wenbo Ding](https://www.tbsi.edu.cn/dwb_en/main.htm).

 My previous research focused on artificial intelligence, with expertise in federated learning systems.
 I was fortunate to have also received constructive comments and guidance from [Prof. Yang Liu](https://air.tsinghua.edu.cn/en/info/1046/1197.htm) (Tsinghua University), [Prof. Linqi Song](https://scholars.cityu.edu.hk/en/persons/linqi-song(a665d7a3-8847-404d-a56a-2b10b470327c).html) (City University of Hong Kong), and [Prof. Tian Lan](https://www.seas.gwu.edu/tian-lan) (George Washington University, USA).
-Currently, I am exploring deep learning theory and its applications in human-computer interaction (HCI) and embodied AI, particularly in collaboration with edge devices.
-I am actively seeking opportunities for collaborative projects in these domains.
+I am currently exploring large pre-trained models and their applications in resource-limited environments.
+I am actively seeking opportunities for discussions or collaborative projects in these areas.

 News
 ------